m7a/lp-gmusicradio/README-draft.md

  * Gapless playback seems to follow a similar fate: I would have expected this feature to be available everywhere but only selected applications implement it.
 Luckly, it does not matter much to my use case.
+ * Loudness normalization is still hard to understand and not even supported by all of the applications.
+The difficulty in understanding its effect on the playback quality lead me to skip on this feature for now.
+I keep adjusting the volume on the hardware side for now, but it came as a surprise that this feature is neither standard nor exactly easy to understand if present.
  * Playlist generation still is not really automated.
-In the old days I recall that playback software expected you to create the playlists that you wanted to play and then provided an in-order playback and a shuffle mode where shuffle would play all of the playlist entries exactly once but in random order.
+In the old days I recall that playback software expected you to curate the playlists that you wanted to play (by hand) and then provided an in-order playback and a shuffle mode where shuffle would play all of the playlist entries exactly once but in random order.
 This still seems to be the only part that all applications support.
 Improvements beyond that are rare and insufficient for my use cases:
     * Many players support the usage of rules to select the songs in the playlist.
 If the user maintains accurate enough tags and ratings for their entire collection, these allow subsets to be selected programatically.
+      This runs counter to my usage pattern where I either want it to be fully automatic or become the DJ and select all the songs from a spontaneous intuition explicitly.
     * Some players integrate with external services (last.fm?) to allow for computing a _sensible next choice_ after a given song was played.
+      This is only OK if you agree to tell the web service of choice about your (very personal) favorite song choices which I decided not to opt into yet.
     * Very few players support advanced features like a random playback with the probability weightened by user-selected factors such as rating, number of times played, last playback etc.